-Access to Education may come and see you again to see how you are progressing and with your agreement offer support if you need it - a written summary of our visit can also be provided.
+Again, you may be offered a home visit (or virtual visit) to see how you are progressing and with your agreement offer support if you need it - a written summary of our visit can also be provided.

 Providing a suitable education

 We have a duty to act if it appears that home educated children are not receiving a full time, efficient education that is suitable for the child's age, ability and aptitude.

 We will contact you to discuss your approach to education, and ask you to provide a range of examples which demonstrate a suitable education including:

 - examples of work and logs to record learning

 Parents are not obliged by law to respond but we may take matters further if we do not receive a response and have reasonable grounds for considering that a suitable education may not be being provided.

 Usually any concerns can be addressed informally.
 We will write to you about the concern and give you the opportunity to adapt the education being provided.
 We will then review the work the child is doing – a home visit is the best way to undertake this.